sgeos/sgeos.github.io/_drafts/ion-dtn-proxy.markdown

 - [UNIX, how can I get sed to quit after the first matching address range?][unix-sed-match-quit]
 - [UNIX, Linux: Block until a string is matched in a file (“tail + grep with blocking”)][unix-match-block]
 - [UNIX, sed Find and Replace ASCII Control Codes / Nonprintable Characters][unix-sed-control]
+- [UNIX, Can sed remove 'double' newline characters?][unix-sed-newline]
+- [UNIX, Case-insensitive search & replace with sed][unix-sed-case-insensitive]
+- [UNIX, How to replace whole line with sed?][unix-sed-whole-line]
 - [UNIX, change terminal title][unix-terminal-title]
 - [UNIX, ASCII Table and Description][unix-ascii]
 - [Networking, StackOverflow, what is the difference between proxy server and normal server?][networking-proxy1]